khakhalin/Teaching/Computational_Neuro/computational_neuro_2021.md

 * https://psychology.stackexchange.com/questions/16269/is-back-prop-biologically-plausible

+### Class plan

+Update on logistics:

+* Last topics
+* A vote on "Single neurons" vs "self-supervised learning"

+Topics we may consider:

+* feedback aligned
+* signed info in the brain (and the exception that Cerebellum is), and how it is "seemingly one-layer", but not really
+* hierarchical inference in the brain
+  * deep belief networks - maybe mention?
+* Boltzmann machine (not necessary, but may try to discuss)
+* Difference target propagation - how it works?

 ## 8. Attempts of synthesis: DL as a model for Neuro

 As both papers for this week are reviews, and as much of what is written in these reviews is a repetition of ideas and concerns that we were talking for about a month now, please, try to distill from these papers everything that is new.
 All ideas that we haven't discussed before, and need to discuss now.
 Also, put a bit more attention to technical details; maybe even try to look into 1-2 key results that these papers describe.
 Hunt for new facts and ideas, and for your attitude towards these facts and ideas! :)